 Senate CFARs to print or download:

 The CFAR acronym has a number of possible meanings leverage activists can use depending on the congressional district.
-It is up to local leverage activists to determine which word to use for the R, but we recommend use of the C-FAR (see far) acronym.
+It is up to local CFAR candidate to determine which word to use for the R, but we recommend use of the C-FAR (see far) acronym in one of these versions.

 - Contract For American Renewal (for red districts)